ojarva/status.futurice.com/README.md

 Want to use this?
 -----------------

 Feel free to!
 All code provided by us is licensed with BSD license.
 See LICENSE.md for more information.
-Some parts are licensed with GPL, for example [icon set by Alexandra Wolska](http://handdrawing.olawolska.com/).
+Some parts have other licenses, MIT and Apache license and CC (commercial usage allowed).

 Our setup
 ---------